Lois Moran Award for Craft Writing

 Andres Payan Estrada was born in Ciudad Juarez, Chihuahua, Mexico, and currently lives and works in Los Angeles.
 An artist and curator whose practice engages issues revolving around contemporary craft with a focus on material and object theory along with ceramics and queer practices.
 He is currently the director of public engagement at Craft Contemporary and has served as visiting art faculty at the California Institute of the Arts, mentor in the Warren Wilson College Master of Arts in Craft Studies and has mentored in the A+B Projects Certificate.

-Special thanks to all those who have made a donation honoring Lois Moran’s legacy in support of the Lois Moran Award for Craft Writing.
-You can help continue to fund this annual award and support writers in the craft field for years to come by making a donation today.
+Special thanks to all those who made a donation honoring Lois Moran’s legacy in support of the Lois Moran Award for Craft Writing.